linuswillner/dpkg-status-exporter/README.md

 # dpkg-status-exporter

-A simple and lightweight program to export an HTML index with some key information about operating system packages on Debian based systems, using `/var/lib/dpkg/status`.
+A simple and lightweight program to export an HTML index with some key information about operating system packages on Debian-based systems.

 ## Installation